geoschem/gc-cloud-infrastructure/benchmarks/README.md

       "memory": "16000", // amount of memory to deploy with "resolution": "24", // resolution to run at (GCHP only) "updateInputData": "0", // updates GCHP input data with bashdatacatalog.
-0 for false, 1 for true "skipCreateRunDir": "true" // optional parameter, defaults to false }
+0 for false, 1 for true "catalogVersion": "13.3", // version of bashdatacatalog to use (GCHP only) "skipCreateRunDir": "true" // optional parameter, defaults to false }
 }